ssmithy/Blog/content/posts/windows-setup-automation.md

 This post aims to explore that problem and potential solutions.

 I'm a Microsoft Windows user, so this guide will focus there.
 These ideas and general concepts can be applied to other systems though - i.e. bash script on linux?
-PowerShell is a preinstalled and very useful tool on Windows and that's the tool we'll mostly be using.
+PowerShell is a pre-installed and very useful tool on Windows and that's the tool we'll mostly be using.

 ### Chocolatey